 Graceanna Lewis, and others.

-but specimens are occasionally exhibited
+The herbarium specimens are occasionally exhibited for special events.

 Specimen from collection